Londa-LG/Blog-Backend/README.md

 ## Functionality

-You can view simple endpoint documentation directly from the application by visiting: [localhost:8000/docs](http://127.0.0.1:8000/docs)
+You can view simple endpoint documentation directly from the application by visiting (while the app is running): [localhost:8000/docs](http://127.0.0.1:8000/docs)